2021 London, Ontario truck attack: Radicalization

-According to the police interview on the day of his arrest, the perpetrator first considered committing a terrorist attack on abortion doctors when he was 13 years old, inspired by an assassination of an abortion doctor in the U.S.
+According to the police interview on the day of his arrest, the perpetrator first considered committing a terrorist attack on abortion doctors when he was 13 years old, inspired by the assassination of an abortion doctor in the U.S.

 The perpetrator became involved with fringe political movements.
 He volunteered in the 2019 Canada election for the Christian Heritage Party for the riding of Elgin—Middlesex—London.
 A party member and farmer reached out to him noting his anguish and distress and increased isolation with the COVID-19 pandemic, but did not know of his racist and violent tendencies.
 In November 2020, Veltman wrote a long email to the farmer, detailing his psychological struggles.
 They planned to meet for Christmas, but Veltman declared that he was too broke to put windshield wiper fluid in his car and couldn't make the drive.

 During this time, he spent a lot of time on the internet doing "research" about what he called media dishonesty and the role of Western governments in covering up crimes committed by minorities against white people.
 He didn't interact with people who shared his views because he was worried about being put on a government watch list.
 He told the detective that he "was very paranoid about the feds".
 He also wanted "ethnic autonomy" and to "not give over everything to minorities."

-In January 2021, Veltman bought a 2016 Ram pickup truck and had a bull bar installed.
-He quipped to a friend that he bought the bull bar to "ram the cops".

 The accused said to the police the attack is "politically motivated, 100 percent"; that he read the anti-immigration white supremacist manifestos by the perpetrators of the 2011 Norway attacks, where 77 were killed, and by the perpetrator of the New Zealand mosque attacks, where 51 were killed; and that he wrote a manifesto called A White Awakening, railing against Muslims and "mass immigration".

 By May 4, 2021, a month before the attack, Veltman was working on a manifesto explaining his attack.
 Entitled "A White Awakening", it supported white nationalism, expressed hatred towards Muslims, and called for an end to multiculturalism.